Favorite Free Tools for Twitter Management

 In addition to helping you stay current, reading and sharing articles that are relevant to your industry demonstrates your knowledge, nurtures relationships and is a great way to give back to the Twitter community.
 This is referred to as curating content.
 But it only works if you actually read the articles you post so you absorb the information and can share insights.
 Feedly can help with this task.

 Feedly allows you to access all your favorite industry publications and blogs in one place.
 Articles are presented as they are published and you decide how you wish to categorize and view them.
 Personally, I like the “title only” view which allows me to scan the list quickly, flag anything of interest and discard the rest.
 I can do this whenever I have a spare minute as the tool is accessible from all of my devices.
 When I’m ready to set up some posts, I go straight to my flagged articles, read through them and choose what I want to share.

 As your account grows, keeping up with your Twitter feed can quickly become unmanageable.
 In my last post about Twitter I explored the concept of lists, but even lists can be cumbersome if you are viewing them natively.
 A listening tool can really help and Tweetdeck is a great place to start.

-Tweetdeck is owned by Twitter and it allows you to view incoming tweets in side-by-side columns.
-You can filter each column by whatever criteria suits you – lists, hashtags, keywords or simply your home feed.
-You can also tweet, reply and retweet right from within the tool.
+Tweetdeck is owned by Twitter, but it allows you to view incoming tweets in side-by-side columns.
+You can filter each column by whatever criteria you like – lists, hashtags, keywords or simply your home feed.
+You can also tweet, reply, and retweet right from within the tool.

 Buffer (for post scheduling):

-As you follow more people (and more follow you) managing your followers natively becomes more challenging.
-There are many tools that can help, but SocialBro is one of my personal favorites.
+As you follow more people (and more follow you) managing your followers natively becomes challenging.
+There are many tools that can help, but Audiense is one of my personal favorites.

 There are many amazing tools available to manage social media activity.
-Those I mentioned above are just the ones that I have found most useful for beginning Twitter management.
+Those listed above are just the free Twitter management tools I’ve found most useful.
 Your needs will change over time based on your level of participation and the social channels you prefer.